 Following are the top 10 most popular region-specific websites directed towards Tunisia or MENA.

 There are a number of interesting websites on this list.
 One of the most noticeable aspects of the list is the high position of radio and TV websites, as well as a Tunisian community forum website and two news websites.
-These sites indicate that Tunisians are not only well informed, but well connected.
-Two other very surprising websites for this list are planetwinall.net, a betting website for which over 70% of its visitors are Tunisian, and tayara.tn – a popular site for online advertisements within Tunisia.
-The prevalence of these websites show that Tunisians are Web-savvy and, more importantly, feel comfortable looking for products and using money online.
+These sites indicate that Tunisians are not only well informed but well connected. one other very surprising website for this list tayara.tn – a popular site for online advertisements within Tunisia.
+The prevalence of these websites shows that Tunisians are Web-savvy and, more importantly, feel comfortable looking for products and using money online.

 Popular E-Commerce Sites in Tunisia

-Although the economy and job market have been slowing in Tunisia over the past few years due to the revolution in 2011, the country has adopted a new credit and consumption culture that resembles the habits of more developed countries and provides great opportunity to marketers.
-Tunisians generally use the Internet to search for information about products before buying, and like to buy locally or from companies that they trust.
-As of 2016, over 52% of the population has access to the Internet.
+Although the economy and job market have been slowing in Tunisia over the past few years due to the revolution in 2011, the country has adopted a new credit and consumption culture that resembles the habits of more developed countries and provides great opportunities to marketers.
+Tunisians generally use the Internet to search for information about products before buying and like to buy locally or from companies that they trust.
+As of 2021, almost 67% of the population has access to the Internet.
 Online marketers could expect great success from this enthusiastic and open market.

 Search Engine Marketing in Tunisia

-The 2014 usage statistics published by Statsmonkey for search engine market share in Tunisia indicate that Google holds the overwhelming majority of the Tunisian market, with less than 10% of searches going to other, varied websites.
+The December 2021 usage statistics published by Statcounter Global stats for search engine market share in Tunisia indicate that Google holds the overwhelming majority of the Tunisian market, with less than 10% of searches going to other, varied websites.
 Although advertisements might have a better chance of being seen on websites such as Yahoo and Ask Jeeves due to lower competition, the much lower audience numbers may significantly hinder their success.
 Marketers would do best to focus their energy on Google advertising for search engine ads in Tunisia.

 State of SEO in Tunisia